 The Harrier is going to need 90 minutes of high octane activity per day.

 This target can be met throughout activities such as hiking, running and an old-fashioned game of fetch in the park.

-The Harrier will love to explore and go on adventures, so it’s important that you change up the scenery every now and then.
+The Harrier will love to explore and go on adventures, so you must change up the scenery now and then.
 Remember, the Harrier is tough, and no terrain is off limits!